Alexkishu/BUKTREE.COM/README.md

 # BUKTREE.COM
-This was a freelance project create by me and my friend
+This was a freelance project.